 Malibu Boats, Inc. (together with its subsidiaries, the "Company" or "Malibu"), a Delaware corporation formed on November 1, 2013, is the sole managing member of Malibu Boats Holdings, LLC, a Delaware limited liability company (the "LLC").
 The Company operates and controls all of the LLC's business and affairs and, therefore, pursuant to Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 810, Consolidation, consolidates the financial results of the LLC and its subsidiaries, and records a non-controlling interest for the economic interest in the Company held by the non-controlling holders of units in the LLC ("LLC Units").
 Malibu Boats Holdings, LLC was formed in 2006 with Malibu's acquisition by an investor group, including affiliates of Black Canyon Capital LLC, Horizon Holdings, LLC and then-current management.
-The LLC is engaged in the design, engineering, manufacturing and marketing of innovative, high-quality, recreational powerboats that are sold through a world-wide network of independent dealers.
-On October 23, 2014, the Company acquired all the outstanding shares of Malibu Boats Pty.
-Ltd. (the "Licensee"), Malibu's Australian licensee manufacturer with exclusive distributions rights in Australia and New Zealand markets.
-As a result of the acquisition, the Company also consolidates the financial results of the Licensee.
-The Company reports its results of operations under two reportable segments called U.S. and Australia based on their respective manufacturing footprints.
-Each segment participates in the manufacturing, distribution, marketing and sale of recreational powerboats.
-The U.S. operating segment primarily serves markets in North America, Europe, and Asia while the Australia operating segment principally serves the Australian and New Zealand markets.
+The LLC, through its wholly owned subsidiary, Malibu Boats, LLC, is engaged in the design, engineering, manufacturing and marketing of innovative, high-quality, recreational powerboats that are sold through a world-wide network of independent dealers.
+On July 6, 2017, the Company acquired all the outstanding units of Cobalt Boats, LLC ("Cobalt") further expanding the Company's product offering across a broader segment of the recreational boating industry including performance sport boats, sterndrive and outboard boats.
+As a result of the acquisition, the Company also consolidates the financial results of Cobalt.
+Refer to Note 3.
+The Company reports its results of operations under three reportable segments: Malibu U.S., Malibu Australia, and Cobalt, based on their boat manufacturing operations.